 5 Mortgage Tips For When Your Mortgage is Up for Renewal!

 How does it feel, like just another day?
 Your mortgage is down; your net worth is up; what else can we ask for?

 Well, how about some more mortgage tips that help you get the most out of your upcoming renewal?

-I know that on so many levels, that statement is both evident and oversimplified, but the point is that homeownership, no matter the burden, or a headache, leads to you having a stronger overall financial picture, and more substantial net worth.
+I know that on so many levels, that statement is both evident and oversimplified.
+Still, the point is that homeownership, no matter the burden, or headache, leads to you having a stronger overall financial picture and more substantial net worth.
 So you can thank your modern-day mortgage for that.

 However, there’s more.